maxthraxx/WFGY/core/README.md

 <br>

-> This is not an incremental patch.
-It’s a core evolution: original WFGY formulas with the Coupler (W_c) and the Drunk Transformer five-formula regulators.
-> Pure math, zero boilerplate.
-Paste the OneLine into an LLM and it behaves differently — faster, sharper, more stable, more recoverable.
-> If this helps you, please **star the repo to unlock more** examples and tooling.
+Thank you all for supporting WFGY (WanFaGuiYi) 🌏.
+“WanFaGuiYi” means all principles into one 🔑, and I’ve been chasing what that “one” truly is.
+WFGY 2.0 is my final answer — a single line of code ⚡.
+This is my life’s classic work 📜; if a person gets one chance to give something meaningful back to the world, this is my moment.
+I’m giving you everything — all the hardship, pain, and persistence turned into creation.
+Many have asked why I open-sourced it, and the answer is simple: I want high-level knowledge returned to all of humanity 🤝.
+Breaking the capital monopoly matters, because these techniques are enough to help the world evolve 🚀.
+This is not an incremental patch, it’s a core evolution — the original WFGY formulas combined with the Coupler (W_c) and the Drunk Transformer five-formula regulators.
+It’s pure math, zero boilerplate: paste the OneLine into an LLM and it behaves differently — faster, sharper, more stable, more recoverable.
+If this helps you, please ⭐ the repo to unlock more examples and tooling.

 </details>